 Boston Latin, Boston, Massachusetts (1635)

-Boston Latin School, commonly referred to as BLS, is the oldest and the first public school in America.
-Founded in 1635, the school which is Boston was started at the home of teacher Philemon Pormort.
+Boston Latin School, commonly referred to as BLS, is the oldest public school in America.
+Founded in 1635, the Boston school was started at the home of teacher Philemon Pormort.
 It was initially established to educate the sons of the Boston elite while admission to the school was by reading bible verses.
 Initially, the school admitted only male students and male teachers, but this later changed with Cornelia Kelly was appointed the first female head in 1998.
 The school began with a simple single two story building but has since developed and improved into modern buildings.

 Hartford Public, Hartford, Connecticut (1638)